Each week during the semester, we meet to discuss subjects relevant to the science and technology of energy.

-Meetings are typically held Fridays from 1:00 to 2:00 p.m. during the Fall and Spring semesters.
+Meetings for the Spring 2018 semester are held Fridays from 12:00 to 1:00 p.m.
 For more details, join our mailing list.

 All journal articles and other materials that are chosen for discussion, as well as any schedule changes, will be distributed through the mailing list.

 To subscribe to the mailing list, please fill out the subscription form.

 We are a journal club that meets weekly with the goal of facilitating discussion and furthering our understanding of the technical details of energy technology and science.
 Our primary purpose is not to discuss policy issues, but rather it is to enable us to develop the necessary technical background to better understand energy issues and policy.

 Our topics, chosen based on member interest, generally fall within the following broad categories: